selokamakola/manateeworks-barcodescanner-ionic-starter/README.md

 ## Observations

-To use our product you need a license, you can get an evaluation license here: [MWDN](https://manateeworks.com/lpr?type=evaluation)
+To use our product you need a license, you can get an evaluation license here: [MWDN](https://cmbdn.cognex.com/lpr/evaluation/new)

-This starter is using [Manatee Works Barcode Scanner SDK Phonegap Plugin](https://github.com/manateeworks/phonegap-manateeworks-v3.git)
+This starter is using [Manatee Works Barcode Scanner SDK Phonegap Plugin](https://github.com/manateeworks/phonegap-manateeworks-v3.git) which is property of the Cognex Corporation

 ## License